delph123/compare-react-graphql-clients/README.md

 ## To Do

 * Write README.md
-* Avoid re-rendering all users when changing background color
 * Change server keys to UUIDs
 * Migrate useReduxQuery to useReactiveVar instead of useState (global store)
 * Migrate useReduxQuery to Redux